jlcorcuera/fedxai-lib/Illustrative_Example.md

 This script:
 1. Loads the raw `WeatherIzimir.csv` dataset
 2. Normalizes features using RobustScaler and MinMaxScaler
-3. Partitions data into 5 client datasets using K-Fold
+3. Partitions data into 4 client datasets as an example (see test files for implementation details on dataset partitioning)
 4. Saves partitions to `datasets_splits/WeatherIzimir/`

 **Verify data partitions exist:**